polysantiago/spring-boot-rest-client/README.md

 Spring Boot Rest Client
 =======

-This library was born as an effort to avoid boilerplate code and making use of Spring Boot's configuration features.
+This library was born as an effort to avoid boilerplate code and making use of Spring Boot's auto-configuration features.

 It is based on [Spring Cloud Feign](http://projects.spring.io/spring-cloud/spring-cloud.html#spring-cloud-feign) but it uses [RestTemplate](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html)